sca4cs/superhero-api/README.md

 ---

   All of the search endpoints are case-insensitive.
 Do not include spaces, but do include dashes where necessary.
+You can only search for one thing at a time (do not combine search terms).

   For example, this search: `https://my-superhero-api.herokuapp.com/heroes/greenarrow`